preller/PanGaia/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-# PanGaia
+## Quickstart
+PanGaia is a dedicated toolkit made out of publicly available Python libraries.
+It has been developed to facilitate the

+1) access,
+2) explation, and
+3) analysis

-This software makes use of public Python libraries to create a dedicated toolkit to access, explore, and apply a ML clustering algorithm (HDBSCAN) to the Gaia DR2 catalogue.
+of the Gaia DR2 catalogue.

 To ensure that all needed dependencies are installed run the following commands in a terminal: